jalexanderp/yii2-blog-demo/README.md

 Notice anything interesting?
 We're still using the create view in our update action because _they are exactly the same_.
 Cool huh?

 ### Concluding Thoughts

+Well there you have it.
+In a couple of hours you've gone from knowing nothing about Yii Framework 2 to having a very simple CRUD application.
+Using this knowledge you can easily scale your application to support having users, having authentication for the views, adding additional tables to your database, and even adding more powerful features.

+Yii2 is _very_ similar to Yii 1.x, however there are still a lot of differences that you'll need to reload.
+While Yii2 isn't very well documented yet, I wrote this entire blog post just by looking at the source code on Github.
+The code for Yii2 is pretty well documented, and since the methods are similar to Yii 1.x, it was easy to find what I was looking for, either through examples or just the source code for various classes.

+As we discovered, there are still some issues that need to be resolved (either through better documentation of ActiveRecord or through fixing something that may be broken).

+If you'd like the browse the source code for this project, [you can download it from Github.](https://github.com/charlesportwoodii/yii2-blog-demo).

+If you'd like to play around with the demo itself without installing it, you can browse the app at [yii2.erianna.com](http://yii2.erianna.com).

+The original blog post for this entry can be found on my personal blog here: [Getting Started With Yii Framework 2](https://www.erianna.com/getting-starting-with-yii-framework-2).

+For more tutorials, guides, source code, and information visit my blog at [https://www.erianna.com](https://www.erianna.com)